vbartusevicius/esp-analog-distance-meter/README.md

 ## 4-20mA to 0-3.3V Conversion Circuit

+Most industrial 4-20mA sensors, including the SWK-LT100, require a 24VDC power supply to operate correctly.
+The sensor acts as a variable current sink in the loop, where the current drawn (4-20mA) represents the measured value.

-If you need to build your own 4-20mA to 0-3.3V converter circuit, here's how you can do it:
+If you need to build your own 4-20mA to 0-3.3V converter circuit to connect this sensor to an ESP8266, here's how you can do it:

 ### Components needed

 #### For Minimal Circuit
-* 160Ω or 150Ω precision resistor (standard E24 value, 1% tolerance recommended)
+* 160Ω or 150Ω precision resistor (standard E24 value, 1% tolerance recommended, 1/4W or higher)
 * Alternative: 150Ω + 10Ω in series (equals 160Ω)

 #### Additional Components for Enhanced Protection Circuit